 Come to the end of 2013 and to 2014, a lot of people started to ask, when would the game actually come out.
 Surely, it would be close now, given, that the team had an engine and they were, at least according to their updates, right on track.
 They gave updates, which reassured some, but not everyone.
 I was still firmly believing they'd do it in a time frame that was agreeable.
 Their original 2013 release schedule had just been too ambitious, I thought.

 Finally, on June 7th, 2014, they gave an update, where they stated, that 1/3rd of the game was finished and their conservative estimation of the release would be around a year.
 On the surface I was still calm and even gave them a short "all good, keep up the transparency", but I was still thinking that man, were they wrong about the project length.
 Something I thought would take two years, at max, was going to take three instead.
-But that I knew I could live with.
-But there were voices of dissent as well and I couldn't really disagree with many of them either, as projects with similar budgets had come out already in time.
+But I knew I could live with that.
+But there were voices of dissent as well and I couldn't really disagree with many of them either, as projects with similar budgets had come out already in time, more or less.
 Games, that were vastly more ambitious and complex than what SpaceVenture was and is.

 On September 30th, 2015 came the big bomb of an update, where we finally learned, that the team hadn't made any considerable progress in the main game because of many personal issues regarding their families.
 I won't go into that, but frankly, I felt a bit cheated, as their previous updates had been all sunshine, with promises of progress.
 While they did release a playable Cluck Yegger game, a survival horror parody, in Steam, the main beef, SpaceVenture was, in their words, still a year away, in 30th of November, 2016.